-In any circuit where accuracy is important, careful consideration of the power supply and ground return layout helps to ensure the rated performance.
-The printed circuit board on which the AD5415 is mounted should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
-If the DAC is in a system where multiple devices require an AGND-to-DGND connection, the connection should be made at one point only.
-The star ground point should be established as close as possible to the device.
+In any circuit where accuracy is important, careful consideration of the power supply and ground return layout ensures the rated performance.
+The PCB on which the AD5415 is mounted must be designed so that the analog and digital sections are separated and confined to certain areas of the board.
+If the DAC is in a system where multiple devices require an AGND to DGND connection, the connection must be made at one point only.
+The star ground point must be established as close as possible to the device.

-The DAC should have ample supply bypassing of 10 μF in parallel with 0.1 μF on the supply located as close as possible to the package, ideally right up against the device.
-The 0.1 μF capacitor should have low effective series resistance (ESR) and low effective series inductance (ESI), like the common ceramic types of capacitors that provide a low impedance path to ground at high frequencies, to handle transient currents due to internal logic switching.
-Low ESR 1 μF to 10 μF tantalum or electrolytic capacitors should also be applied at the supplies to minimize transient disturbance and filter out low frequency ripple.
+The DAC must have ample supply bypassing of 10 $\mu F$ in parallel with 0.1 $\mu F$ on the supply located as close as possible to the package, ideally right up against the device.
+The 0.1 $\mu F$ capacitor must have low effective series resistance (ESR) and low effective series inductance (ESI), like the common ceramic types of capacitors that provide a low impedance path to ground at high frequencies, to handle transient currents due to internal logic switching.
+Low ESR 1 $\mu F$ to 10 $\mu F$ tantalum or electrolytic capacitors must also be applied at the supplies to minimize transient disturbance and filter out low frequency ripple.

-Components, such as clocks, that produce fast-switching signals should be shielded with digital ground to avoid radiating noise to other parts of the board, and they should never be run near the reference inputs.
+Components, such as clocks, that produce fast switching signals must be shielded with digital ground to avoid radiating noise to other parts of the board, and they must never be run near the reference inputs.

 Avoid crossover of digital and analog signals.
-Traces on opposite sides of the board should run at right angles to each other.
+Traces on opposite sides of the board must run at right angles to each other.
 This reduces the effects of feedthrough on the board.
-A microstrip technique is by far the best, but its use is not always possible with a double-sided board.
+A microstrip technique is by far the best, but the use of the technique is not always possible with a double-sided board.
 In this technique, the component side of the board is dedicated to the ground plane, and signal traces are placed on the soldered side.

-It is good practice to use compact, minimum lead length PCB layout design.
-Leads to the input should be as short as possible to minimize IR drops and stray inductance.
+It is good practice to use a compact, minimum lead length PCB layout design.
+Leads to the input must be as short as possible to minimize IR drops and stray inductance.

-The PCB metal traces between V{REF} and R{FB} should also be matched to minimize gain error.
-To maximize high frequency performance, the I-to-V amplifier should be located as close as possible to the device.
+The PCB metal traces between $V{\text{REF}}$ and $R{\text{FB}}$ must also be matched to minimize gain error.
+To maximize high frequency performance, the I-to-V amplifier must be located as close as possible to the device.

-OVERVIEW OF AD54XX DEVICES
+OVERVIEW OF THE AD5424 TO AD5547 DEVICES